What Are HIPAA Compliance Requirements? [Complete Checklist]

 In 2016, the HIPAA Privacy Rule was modified to allow certain covered entities, such as healthcare providers or insurers, to disclose the names of individuals who have been identified as having a mental health condition to the National Instant Criminal Background Check System (NICS).
 This change was made in response to the 2012 shooting at Sandy Hook Elementary School, which prompted concerns about the ability of individuals with mental health issues to obtain firearms.
 However, the disclosure of this information is subject to certain limitations and protections, including requirements for the covered entity to obtain specific written consent from the individual before disclosing their information, and to provide certain disclosures to the individual about the potential consequences of such a disclosure.

-HIPAA IT Compliance
+What is HIPAA IT Compliance?

 HIPAA compliance and HIPAA IT compliance vary slightly.